crate/crate/blackbox/docs/appendices/release-notes/upcoming.rst

 Changes
 =======

-- Added support for the full PostgreSQL syntax of the ``BEGIN`` statement in order to support the lib/pq Golang driver.
-The ``BEGIN`` statement and any of its parameters are ignored.
+- Added the full PostgreSQL syntax of the ``BEGIN`` statement and the ``COMMIT`` statement.
+  This improves the support for clients that are based on the Postgres wire protocol, such as the Golang lib/pg and pgx clients.
+The ``BEGIN`` and ``COMMIT`` statements and any of their parameters are simply ignored.

 - Added a new scalar function ``ignore3vl`` which eliminates the 3-valued logic of null handling for every logical expression beneath it.
 If 3-valued logic